Freedom Convoy

-The Canada convoy protest, known as the Freedom Convoy (French: Convoi de la liberté), was a series of protests and blockades across Canada in early 2022, initially organized to oppose COVID-19 vaccine mandates for cross-border truck drivers.
+The Freedom Convoy (French: Convoi de la liberté), was a series of protests and blockades across Canada in early 2022, initially organized to oppose COVID-19 vaccine mandates for cross-border truck drivers.
 The movement quickly expanded to protest all COVID-19 restrictions and mandates.
 Beginning on January 22, 2022, hundreds of vehicles departed from various locations across Canada, converging in Ottawa on January 29 for a rally at Parliament Hill, joined by thousands of pedestrian protesters.
 Parallel demonstrations occurred in provincial capitals and at key border crossings with the United States.

 The protests followed the end of vaccine mandate exemptions for cross-border truckers, which had been in place to mitigate supply chain disruptions.
 Approximately 85% of Canadian truck drivers serving cross-border routes were vaccinated, but the new restrictions potentially affected up to 16,000 drivers.
 Protesters called for the repeal of all COVID-19 mandates and restrictions, citing concerns over personal freedoms and government overreach.

-While some officials and businesses raised concerns about the economic impact of the blockades, the demonstrations drew both domestic and international support, including from members of the Conservative Party of Canada and Republican politicians in the United States.
+Many officials and businesses raised concerns about the economic impact of the blockades, the demonstrations drew both domestic and international support, including from members of the Conservative Party of Canada and Republican politicians in the United States.
 The federal government responded by invoking the Emergencies Act on February 14, 2022, granting extraordinary powers to law enforcement.
 By February 21, most blockades and protests had been dismantled through large-scale police operations.
 As part of these measures, the government froze bank accounts linked to protest organizers.
 Following the seizure, some supporters turned to Bitcoin to make donations to the convoy, citing its resistance to government control.

-The convoy drew a mixed response from the public and various organizations.
+The convoy drew a varied response from the public and various organizations.
 Trucking groups criticized the protests, asserting most participants were not truckers.
-Allegations of involvement by far-right groups and calls for the federal government to be overthrown were also raised, as were concerns about the seizure of weapons near a blockade in Coutts, Alberta.
+Allegations of involvement by far-right groups and calls for the federal government to be overthrown were also raised, and concerns emerged about the seizure of weapons near a blockade in Coutts, Alberta.
 Supporters saw the movement as a grassroots stand for liberty against government overreach.